 And the GILT FUTURE expiration sees the opposite picture from the premium in SEPTEMBER BUND FUTURE.
 The SEPTEMBER GILT FUTURE was actually a typical full point below the June contract which expired on Monday.
 While it was recently back down below the 128.00 area, we ascribed this to the economic differential between the previously fully reopened UK economy versus some residual drags in Europe.
-While recently only modestly back above the 128.00 area, he current rally under the influence of recent UK COVID-19 Delta variant spread has it back up closer to the 130.50-.00 range.
+While recently only modestly back above the 128.00 area, the current rally under the influence of recent UK COVID-19 Delta variant spread has it back up closer to the 130.50-.00 range prior to backing off of late.
+If the Delta variant continues to impact the UK and global economy, another test od that resistance is likely.